BeauJoh/thesis/source/09-chapter-1-introduction.md

 Supercomputers are becoming increasingly heterogeneous.
-At an individual node, there is an increasing trend to use specialised hardware -- known as accelerators -- which can expedite the computation of codes from particular classes of scientific workloads.
+At an individual node, there is a trend towards specialised hardware -- known as accelerators -- which can expedite the computation of codes from particular classes of scientific workloads.
 The use of accelerators for certain programs offers a shorter time to completion, and less energy expenditure, when compared to a conventional CPU architecture.
 The next generation of these systems has been designed to incorporate a greater number of accelerators, and of varying types per node.
-For instance, the CAPI and NVLINK technologies included in the latest IBM POWER9 processor offers a high-speed interconnect which allows the rapid movement data between processor and accelerator -- NVIDIA Graphical Processing Unit (GPU) with NVLINK, and CAPI supporting Altera Field-Programmable Gate Array (FPGA), Intel Central Processing Unit (CPU) co-processors to AMD CPU and GPU devices.
+For instance, the CAPI and NVLINK technologies included in the latest IBM POWER9 processor offers a high-speed interconnect which allows the rapid movement data between processor and accelerator -- NVIDIA Graphical Processing Unit (GPU) with NVLink, and CAPI supporting Altera Field-Programmable Gate Array (FPGA), Digital Signal Processors (DSPs)\todo{cite vendor -- maybe TI?}, Intel Many-Integrated-Core (MIC) devices, and both Intel and AMD Central Processing Unit (CPU) and AMD GPU devices.
 The POWER9 is featured in the latest Summit and forthcoming Sierra Supercomputers, and is configured such with two GPUs per CPU.
-High bandwidth, low latency interconnects such as the CRAY XC50 *Aries*, Fujitsu Post-K *Tofu* and IBM Power9 *Bluelink*, support tighter integration between compute devices on a node.
+High bandwidth, low latency interconnects such as the Cray XC50 *Aries*, Fujitsu Post-K *Tofu* and IBM POWER9 *Bluelink*, support tighter integration between compute devices on a node.
-Some interconnects support multiple different kinds of devices on a single node, for example *Bluelink* features both NVLINK support for Nvidia GPUs and CAPI for other emerging accelerators such as DSPs, FPGAs and MICs.
 The support from hardware vendors for a greater mix of heterogeneous devices indicates this is the new direction of supercomputing.
 However, this development is recent, and as such the scheduling of workloads to the suitable accelerator is a new problem.
 Without significant improvements in effectively using accelerators on these future systems, the cost of exascale computing and their corresponding energy efficiency will be prohibitive.